-As a member of the Subcommittee on Global Environment of the Committee on Environment and Safety of Keidanren (Japan Business Federation), our company addresses global warming and climate change and helps design environmental policies that will not harm the economy.
+As a member of the Subcommittee on Global Environment of the Committee on Environment and Safety of Keidanren (Japan Business Federation), our company addresses global warming and dimate change and helps design environmental policies that will not harm the economy.
 We also participate in the Global Environment Committee of Japan Foreign Trade Council, Inc. to discuss how to realize a low-carbon society and a recycling society, and to compliance with environment-related laws and regulations.
+When assessing whether to join membership with an industry group, we confirm whether the group's climate change initiatives are consistent with our policy on climate change.
+Also, we implement appropriate climate change countermeasures regardless of the level of influence of the affiliated industry group.